jtcarvalho/seasushi/README.md

 ## **S**mart **U**nit for **S**cripting and **H**elping with data **I**nference

-My functions and scripts collection for numerical models and data plots and analyses
+My functions and scripts collection for numerical models, data plots and analyses